stevencoveta/portfolio-NN/README.md

 # Portfolio Allocator

-KNN + BILSTM + encoder for dimensionaly reduction
+KNN + BILSTM + Encoder for dimensionaly reduction

 A set of 10 ETF have been choosen